henrycode460/henrycode460/README.md

 Currently, technologies that I have covered and have control over are but not limited to: System Analysis and Design (Software Development), Programming Methods, HTML & CSS, Bootstrap, JavaScript, and C++.
 Through my problem solving ability and my level of understanding as it relates to what I have been taught – I have been able to develop or create a working application for each of the technologies mentioned above.

-I have heard about your company when attending a Full Stack developer conference hosted in Dubai; most of the speaker's reference your institution as the number one hiring institution who hired based on merit.
-And I also experienced the uniqueness of your products and I definitely came to the conclusion that you are “First among Equal”.

-I will appreciate it if you can grant me a 20 minutes zoom meeting at your convenient time to discuss more on your career trajectory.

 ## Skills and Experience